 You can see why Harmony has focused on the region.
 There are 270mln SMEs and an estimated US$2.7trn funding gap present in Asia.

 So far, ADAM has invested in a virtual doctors’ network, a luxury ski resort in Japan, a magnesium mine in China, and a high-end food and beverage business.
 There’s also a proposed investment in a maker of needle-free injections.

 The deals have been financed via traditional debt and convertible loans.
-Its proposed PharmaJet investment allows it to convert debt into equity on favourable terms at a “liquidity event” such as an initial public offering.
+Its proposed PharmaJet needle-free investment allows it to convert debt into equity on favourable terms at a “liquidity event” such as an initial public offering.

 The returns are high (coupons on the debt can be double-digit), but then ADAM is operating at the riskier end of the investment market.
 That being said, Harmony Capital ensures that transactions are structured with strong downside protection in place to protect ADAM’s interests.

 It should also be stressed, these are not throw-of-the-dice opportunities.
 Harmony’s team can spend as long as six months on due diligence.
 “Independent valuations are carried out at arms’ length,” Withana adds.